 To earn a merit designation a student must meet the standard diploma requirements and earn one or more industry certifications from the list established per section 1003.492, Florida Statutes.
 To earn industry certifications, students take CTE courses and must pass a related certification test.
 To earn a scholar designation a student must earn credits in identified courses and pass specified end-of-course (EOC) exams.
-See the chart below for details or refer to FL Statutes http://leg.state.fl.us/statutes/index.cfm?App\mode=Display\Statute&Search\String=&URL=1000-1099/1003/Sections/1003.4285.html.
+See the chart below for details or refer to FL Statutes http://leg.state.fl.us/statutes/index.cfm?App_mode=Display_Statute&Search_String=&URL=1000-1009/1003/Sections/1003.4285.html.

-For the Scholar Designation, Students Must Earn For the Scholar Designation, Students Must Pass 1 Credit - Algebra II Algebra II End-of-Course Exam (EOC) 1 Credit - Statistics or an Equally Rigorous Mathematics Course Geometry EOC 1 Credit - Chemistry or Physics Biology 1 EOC 1 Credit in a Course Equally Rigorous to Chemistry or Physics U.S. History EOC 2 Credits in the Same World Language A Minimum of 1 Credit in AP, IB, AICE or a Dual Enrollment Course
+Students Must Earn Students Must Pass 1 Credit - Algebra II Algebra II End-of-Course Exam (EOC) 1 Credit - Statistics or an Equally Rigorous Mathematics Course Geometry EOC 1 Credit - Chemistry or Physics Biology 1 EOC 1 Credit in a Course Equally Rigorous to Chemistry or Physics U.S. History EOC 2 Credits in the Same World Language A Minimum of 1 Credit in AP, IB, AICE or a Dual Enrollment Course

-\Please note: A student with a disability cannot access an assessment waiver if pursuing scholar designation (the EOC assessments referenced above cannot be waived). \\ A student is exempt from the Biology I or U.S. History assessment if the student is enrolled in an AP, IB or AICE Biology I or U.S. History course and the student takes the respective AP, IB or AICE assessment and earns the minimum score to earn college credit.
+^{}Please note: A student with a disability cannot access an assessment waiver if pursuing scholar designation (the EOC assessments referenced above cannot be waived).
+A student is exempt from the Biology I or U.S. History assessment if the student is enrolled in an AP, IB or AICE Biology I or U.S. History course and the student takes the respective AP, IB or AICE assessment and earns the minimum score to earn college credit.